MindTheGap-ERC/CarboKitten.jl/docs/src/denudation/chemical.md

 $$I\ {\rm d}c = \alpha (c_{eq}-c(z)) L\ {\rm d}z$$

-This equation indicates that the concentration increase in the infiltrated water equals the dissolution of rocks in the thickness of $dz$. $L$ is the specific length of fractures/porosities (units: $m/m^2$, we can try 100 at the first place).
-I.e., this term defines the relative reactive surface of the subsurface rocks, or how much surface is actually dissolving.
-This term is difficult to determine. $I$ is infiltration, but slightly different as chapter 1: this $I$ is the $I$ in each rain event according to the paper.
-We certainly do not gonna know how this parameter works, so we just set it the same as in chapter 1?
+This equation indicates that the concentration increase in the infiltrated water equals the dissolution of rocks in the thickness of $dz$. $L$ is the specific length of fractures/porosities (units: $m/m^2$).
+I.e., this term defines the relative reactive surface of the subsurface rocks, or how much surface is actually undergoing dissolution.
+This parameter is difficult to obtain in the fields but feel free to adjust it to see how the results would change.

 However, to solve this equation we still need to know $c(z)$.